scalameter/scalameter.github.com/index.md

 ---

-ScalaMeter is a performance regression testing framework for Scala and Java.
+ScalaMeter is a benchmarking and performance regression testing framework for Scala and Java.